ivanquispequenallata/APIrestSpringBootUsuarios/apiRestSpringBootUsuarios-master/readme.md

-## Spring Boot Api example
+## Spring Boot Api
-* Se actualizo el tipo de empaquetado a .jar
-Rest Full Api para crear usuarios y modelos.
+Rest Full Api para crear usuarios

 * Get All the user
 * Post a new user